-The special education teacher will assist Brian and his family in researching a personal care assistant that will provide in home instruction in eating independently.
+The special education teacher will assist Brian and his family in researching a personal care assistant who will provide in home instruction in eating independently.
 Brian's parents will complete the paperwork for a personal care assistant.
 The special education teacher will provide instruction in how to eat independently.

 The special education teacher will provide instruction in learning to read safety signs.
-The speech/language pathologist will provide Mark with instruction to communicate in to others using his DynaVox in his supported living environment.
-The special education teacher will provide direct instruction identifying preference to learn the skills for an art appreciation class at the library.
+The speech/language pathologist will provide Mark with instruction in communicating with others using his DynaVox in his supported living environment.
+The special education teacher will provide direct instruction, identifying preference, to learn the skills for an art appreciation class at the library.